eclipse-pass/main/docs/roadmap.md

 ## 1.0.0
 This release aims to be a fully functional system.
-* Document PASS data requirements
+* Manual testing with stakeholders
 * Address technical debt
 * Dependency updates - update project dependencies and introduce automated convergence checks
 * Archive old repositories